 1tsp Vanilla Bean Paste – again I use Nielsen-Massey

 1tbsp Strawberry Jam – I used Hartley’s Best Strawberry Jam – warm slightly before drizzling onto the Strawberry Eton Mess

 Method: Preheat the oven to 200C/180C fan, gas mark 6

 - First of all line a large baking tray with baking parchment that has a 20cm circle, drawn in pencil, on the underside.

 - Into a spotlessly clean, large bowl place the egg whites.

 - Whisk until the egg white hold a stiff peak.

-- Whilst whisking on a medium speed gradually add the sugar.
+- While whisking on a medium speed gradually add the sugar.
 Continue whisking until the meringue is glossy and shiny.